san-kumar/lambdaphp/README.md

 Quick and Dirty PHP website hosting (with PHP support) using Aws Lambda (i.e. pay by requests instead of paying a fixed monthly hosting fees).

-Remember the good old days when you used to FTP your PHP files, static HTML files, css files to a server - now you can do that using AWS Lambda!
+Remember the good old days when you used to FTP your PHP files, static HTML files, css files to a web server?
+Now you can do that using
+AWS Lambda with LambdaPHP!

-## Why should I care?
+## But why should I care?

 Any files you put inside the `public` directory will be accessible as if they were hosted on an Apache server with `mod_php`.
 There are no handlers to write or config files to maintain.
 For example if you have two files, *index.php*